 * EasyModeMockery: Playing on easy doesn't let you continue past "The Nanometal Mountain" (Level 6).
 After beating said level, you get a message saying "Training is complete; to defeat Mutank you must play in Normal mode."

-* [[spoiler:FreakLabAccident: Mutank was accidently loaded with live weaponry during the exhibition.
+* [[spoiler:FreakLabAccident: Mutank was accidentally loaded with live weaponry during the exhibition.
 His ability to destroy Tiny Tank and absorb some of the AI made him as be.]]

 * HilariousOuttakes: Found in the beginning and before the missions.

-* ItsAWonderfulFailure: If one gets all the Tiny Tanks killed, one is shown a cutscene of Earth being depleted of oxygen and turned into a lifeless planet before "Game Over" shows up.
+* ItsAWonderfulFailure: If you get all the Tiny Tanks killed, you're shown a cutscene of Earth being depleted of oxygen and turned into a lifeless planet before "Game Over" shows up.

 * KentBrockmanNews: Iron Witness News by Bob, who does quick reports of your attacks from the previous mission.